StarstationHaven/HourOfE/src/content/episode/mothers-day-tribute-to-mrs-marietta-dowdell-daniels.md

 explicit: false
 episodeType: full
 ---
 A tribute to Mrs. Marietta Dowdell Daniels.
+Mrs. Daniels is the mother of Mrs. Bernice Daniels Presley.
+She was born in Cordele, Georgia. \
+\
+Originally aired on 107.9 FM WUAF FM, Lake City, Florida in 2023